SILVER2023

 Since 9/11, over 2.5 million US service members have been deployed in the Global War on Terror (GWT).
 As a result, there has been an alarming increase among service members in PTS, Moral Injury, difficulties in assimilating into civilian relationships and suicides.
 VA sponsored studies have noted a 13.5% overall incidence of PTS in GWT veterans whether they were deployed or not.
 This rises to as high as 40% for those in combat zones.
 In 2016, the VA estimated there were 8100 GWT veterans in Missouri alone meeting the criteria for PTS/MI.
 In the immediate 6 state region, there were a total of 34,000 GWT veterans dealing with these issues.
 Even more staggering, this does not include Vietnam veterans, of which there are over 161,000 in Missouri alone.

 PTS and Moral Injury can significantly impact an individual's wellbeing and ability to lead a healthy, productive life.
 The consequences of untreated PTS/Moral Injury to veterans, families and society at large are substantial.
-Most salient to the general public are the rates of veteran suicide,with current estimates demonstrating between 22 and 24 per day.
+Most salient to the general public are the rates of veteran suicide, with current estimates demonstrating between 22 and 24 per day.

-Guardian Hills will offer, free of charge to participants, 1 week residential programs for veterans in a 30 acre rural campus setting.
+Guardian Hills offers, free of charge to participants, 1 week residential programs for veterans in a 28 acre rural campus setting.
 The program utilizes immersive educational and therapeutic experiences with the goal of providing the greatest benefit in the shortest period.
 This aids in the formation of coping skills and recovery activities that are then utilized by their local support & treatment centers, as well as by the the veterans themselves.
 Follow up support and assistance is provided by regularly scheduled contacts and identifying the appropriate level of ongoing intervention.
-Retreat based programs have been proven to be an effective modality for veteran PTS in numerous published studies.from the constraints of mental health issues.
-In contrast Expansion of programs to include couples, families and military sexual trauma is planned.
+Retreat based programs have been proven to be an effective modality for veteran PTS in numerous published studies from the constraints of mental health issues.
+Expansion of programs to include couples, families and military sexual trauma is planned.
 By learning positive responses and coping mechanisms for PTS and Moral Injury while seeking appropriate assistance, veterans can become healthier and more productive citizens.
 From their military training and experience, veterans possess valuable skill sets that can be beneficial to their communities if unfettered from the constraints of mental health issues.
 In contrast, if left unaddressed, at its worst PTS can result in reduced employability, domestic crises, substance abuse, homelessness and other negative financial and social impacts on the community at large.

 See Business/Strategic Plan